adamghill/alldjango.com/content/tips/unique-obfuscated-urls-django.md

 ---
 template: base.html
 title: Unique, but obfuscated URLs in Django
+description: How to create unique, but obfuscated URLs in Django.
 ---

 When building a website, sometimes you want a URL for a specific piece of data, but there isn't a clear field that should be [`slugified`]({% url 'content' 'tips/url-slugs' %}).
 This usually happens when the name or title of the data might get updated in the future which would change the URL `slug`.
 But, "[cool URLs never change](https://www.w3.org/Provider/Style/URI)"!